quintype/quintype-amp/readme.md

 4. Once approved, run npm publish on feature branch and do a prod release
 5. Push changes to remote
 6. Squash and merge to Master.

+### Useful NPM scripts

+- **storybook** starts storybook
+- **docs:build** compiles jsDoc documentation and serves it on port 3001.
+Note that there's no hot reloading for docs.
+This is like running https://developers.quintype.com/quintype-amp on local
+- **build** bundles code by running webpack in development mode.
+Useful for debugging
+- **test** runs jest in watch mode

 ### API Reference